 - i.
 Property, plant, equipment and investment property - (i) Property, plant and equipment are stated at cost less accumulated depreciation and impairment losses (see Note 3(j)).
+The cost of construction in progress assets include the cost of materials, direct labour, borrowing costs and other costs directly attributable to bringing the assets to a working condition for its intended use.

 Maintenance, repairs and minor costs are expensed as incurred. (ii) Investment properties are also stated at cost less accumulated depreciation and impairment losses, if any.